CY83R-3X71NC710N/Creative-Labs-Crackling-X1-Fix/README.md

 - Minimal audio interruption is expected during each reset.
 - No system reboot or device replug is required.

+# Why this is the best solution

+Utilizing AI to detect the crackling will never be as good as this solution, the detection of crackling in music, specifically due to it seeming to be most-prevelant in the right-earphone, will be difficult to provide audio spikes and false positives will remain.
+Therefore, without reverse engineering the driver (highly difficult) to fix it, the only other good solution would be waiting for creative to fix the problem.

 ## Disclaimer

 Use at your own risk.
 This script is provided as-is and may not work for all systems or configurations.